Myogenesis: Determination

 One of the most important stages in myogenesis determination requires both Myf5 and MyoD to function properly in order for myogenic cells to progress normally.
 Mutations in either associated genetic factor will cause the cells to adopt non-muscular phenotypes.

 As stated earlier, the combination of Myf5 and MyoD is crucial to the success of myogenesis.
 Both MyoD and Myf5 are members of the myogenic bHLH (basic helix-loop-helix) proteins transcription factor family.
 Cells that make myogenic bHLH transcription factors (including MyoD or Myf5) are committed to development as a muscle cell.
 Consequently, the simultaneous deletion of Myf5 and MyoD also results in a complete lack of skeletal muscle formation.
 Research has shown that MyoD directly activates its own gene; this means that the protein made binds the myoD gene and continues a cycle of MyoD protein production.
 Meanwhile, Myf5 expression is regulated by Sonic hedgehog, Wnt1, and MyoD itself.
 By noting the role of MyoD in regulating Myf5, the crucial interconnectedness of the two genetic factors becomes clear.

+Serum response factor is needed for myogenesis and muscle development.
+Interaction of SRF with other proteins, such as steroid hormone receptors, may contribute to regulation of muscle growth by steroids.